WorldCat Discovery resources

-Libraries whose collections are maintained in WorldCat and the WorldCat knowledge base will maximize their use of WorldCat Discovery.
-In addition to the features listed above, they also benefit from:
+Libraries whose collections are maintained in WorldCat and the WorldCat knowledge base maximize the benefits they receive from WorldCat Discovery.
+In addition to the features listed above, they also receive

-- Visibility of their libraries' resources in OCLC partner websites where many people begin their research (when library staff add holdings to WorldCat)
+- visibility of their libraries' resources in OCLC partner websites where many people begin their research.

-Is there an API available for WorldCat Discovery Services?
+Is there an API available for WorldCat Discovery?

-Yes, the WorldCat Discovery API is currently available as a beta for a limited number of libraries using WorldCat Discovery Services.
+The WorldCat Discovery API is currently available as a beta for a limited number of libraries using WorldCat Discovery.
 While the WorldCat Discovery API is not yet generally available for use by commercial partners, libraries who wish to use the beta version of WorldCat Discovery API are encouraged to visit the OCLC Developer Network and request a key.

 Managing a WorldCat Discovery account

 I set up new OCLC Services accounts for my staff's use of WorldShare Interlibrary Loan.
-Will we use the same accounts to access WorldCat Discovery Services?
+Will we use the same accounts to access WorldCat Discovery?

 Yes.
-Staff members who manage both WorldShare ILL and WorldCat Discovery Services for your library can do so from the same OCLC Services account.
-Your ILL staff may contact email@example.com to request access to WorldCat Discovery Services from your library's OCLC services accounts for WorldShare ILL.
+Staff who manage both WorldShare ILL and WorldCat Discovery for your library can do so from the same OCLC Services account.
+Your ILL staff may contact [email protected] to request access to WorldCat Discovery from your library's OCLC services accounts for WorldShare ILL.

-Can library staff customize the library's WorldCat Discovery Services URL?
+Can library staff customize their library's WorldCat Discovery URL?